 #2 - Szalámi (salami): Traditional salami is a relatively recent type of preserved sausage in Hungary, dating back to the 19th century.
 Compared to kolbász, szalámi is thicker and usually made without paprika, hence the absence of an orange-red hue to it.
 It’s also aged for longer so it commands a higher price tag.
 A premium category is téliszalámi, recognizable by a white protective mold that grows on its surface during drying.
 Two historic companies, Pick and Herz, are still the main producers.
 Sliced szalámi works both as a snack and as a sandwich topping.

 #3 - Sütőkolbász (roasted paprika sausage): This one is a fresh, unaged sausage made specifically to be roasted within a day or two.
 The sausage mixture contains the same ingredients as the kolbász above: meat, fat, and paprika-forward spices.
-In Hungary, many butcher shops serve roast sausages; paired with a slice of crusty bread, a dollop of mustard, and a side pickled vegetables, they make for a deeply satisfying lunch meal.
+In Hungary, many butcher shops serve roast sausages; paired with a slice of crusty bread, a dollop of mustard, and a side pickled vegetables, they make for a tasty and low-priced lunch meal.

-#6 - Disznósajt (head cheese): As with kolbász and hurka, the making of head cheese also harkens back to the annual pig slaughter, when people cook the pig’s head — flesh, tongue, ears, skin and all — with spices and stuff the blend into the pig’s cleaned stomach.
+#6 - Disznósajt (head cheese): As with kolbász and hurka, the making of head cheese also harkens back to the annual pig slaughter when people cook the pig’s head — flesh, tongue, ears, skin and all — with spices and stuff the blend into the pig’s cleaned stomach.
 This gelatinous mess is then pressed dry and smoked.
-Served cold and thinly sliced, disznósajt makes for a wonderful afternoon snack.
+Served cold and thinly sliced, disznósajt makes for a delicious snack.

-#11 - Töpörtyű & Pörc: Töpörtyű (or tepertő) is what remains after fatback is rendered into lard.
-Yes, these crunchy delicacies are best reserved for serious carnivores.
+#12 - Töpörtyű & Pörc: Töpörtyű (or tepertő) is what remains after fatback is rendered into lard — yes, these crunchy delicacies are best reserved for serious carnivores.
 A milder rendition is töpörtyűs pogácsa: bits of töpörtyű drizzled into a savory biscuit.
 Pörc, a similar product, consists of bigger chunks of deep-fried pork belly (think chicharrón).

-#12 - Zsíroskenyér (bread smeared with lard): Apart from being a cooking fat, lard is also essential to zsíroskenyér, a popular bar snack in Hungary.
+#13 - Zsíroskenyér (bread smeared with lard): Apart from being a cooking fat, lard is also essential to zsíroskenyér, a popular bar snack in Hungary.
 All you need is some bread to spread it on, rings of onion, and a hint of paprika.
-Conveniently, the zsíroskenyér pairs well with draft beer and it's also wallet friendly.
-Some places also serve a VIP version made with Mangalitsa lard.
+Conveniently, the zsíroskenyér pairs well with draft beer and it's also wallet-friendly.
+Some places serve a VIP version made with Mangalitsa lard.